 Can I take first year if I matters of secondary (high school)?

-Yes.
-You can take the first semester and complete the partial ones but as a conditional student until the month of July.
+Yes, you must present the corresponding proof.
+You can take the first semester if you owe up to 2 subjects, and take the partial ones as a conditional student until July.

 What happens if I do not pass any of the subjects I owe from the middle level?